Our mission is to foster a love of reading and a sense of belonging for young children through after-school theater clubs.

 Kalpana means imagination in Sanskrit.
 I’m named after a young woman in Nepal whom my parents knew when they lived there and who positively impacted the lives of people in her village.
 I also grew up in an environment of stories, imagination, and role-play with many storytellers (writers and photographers) in my family.
 Bedtime stories and reading with my Dad were highlights of my early years.

-I want to help more kids who need extra help learning to read in English and Spanish and find a real connection with storytelling.
-I want to give back to my school which gave so much to me.
-I want to use my Spanish language skills to help others adjust.
-Lastly, I want to share my love of stories with other kids and hope they can love stories like I do.
+I started Story2Bridges because I went to a dual language (Spanish-English) elementary and middle school.
+The school has 50% English-dominant students and 50% Spanish-dominant students.
+Many immigrants, refugees, and migrants from Spanish-speaking countries and around the world attend the school.
+I wanted to help more kids who need extra support in learning to read in both English and Spanish and to find a connection and sense of belonging with each other through storytelling.
+I wanted to give back to my local community, which has given me so much.
+I wanted to utilize my Spanish language skills to help others adjust to life in the U.S. Lastly, I wanted to share my love of stories with other kids and hope they can develop a love for stories like I do.